An application of the Maslov complex germ method to the 1D nonlocal Fisher-KPP equation: Conclusion remarks

 Here, the semiclassical approximation is considered in the class $\mathcal{P}_t^D $ of trajectory-concentrated functions (\ref{eq1}).
 The key point of the formalism developed is the dynamic Einstein--Ehrenfest system describing the evolution of the moments.
 The general solution of the EE system, on the one hand, allows one to associate a linear equation with the original Fisher--KPP equation.
 On the other hand, we formulate algebraic conditions (\ref{algeb-cond-1}) for the integration constants.
 As a result, we obtain a set of functionals which are integrals of the Fisher--KPP equation.

 The original nonlocal Fisher--KPP equation is solved by substituting the found integrals in the solution of the associated linear equation.
 In this paper, we focus on the most difficult part of the asymptotic series, namely the search for leading terms.

+The solution of the linear associated equation (\ref{eq23a}) is found by using a set of symmetry operators $\big(\hat{a}^{(\pm)}(t) \big)$ of the form (\ref{eq30}), (\ref{eq30aa}).
 The higher-order terms are determined by solving a linear problem, and this does not cause principal difficulties.

 The family of particular asymptotic solutions (leading terms) constructed in explicit form in Section \ref{leadsemiclsol} can be considered to possess a completeness property in the following sense: At the time zero, $t=0$, these solutions form a basis in $L_2$.
 Using this basis, we can find solutions of the associated linear equation for a wide class of initial distributions.
 Then the solution of the nonlinear Fisher--KPP equation will be reduced to algebraic conditions for the integration constants of the dynamic EE system.